kubeflow/kfctl/operator.md

 ## Trouble Shooting

-* When deleting a Kubeflow deployment, some _mutatingwebhookconfigurations_ may not be removed as they are are cluster-wide resources and dynamically created by the individual controller.
+* When deleting a Kubeflow deployment, some _mutatingwebhookconfigurations_ may not be removed as they are cluster-wide resources and dynamically created by the individual controller.
 It's a [known issue](https://github.com/kubeflow/manifests/issues/1379) for some of the Kubeflow components.
 To remove them, run the following:

 ```shell
 kubectl delete mutatingwebhookconfigurations katib-mutating-webhook-config